Foster Care Department

-For more information on the program and to find out more about how you can help save lives by becoming a foster parent, call or email Josh Brown, foster care coordinator: 716-629-3509 or email@example.com .
+For more information on the program and to find out more about how you can help save lives by becoming a foster parent, call or email the department: 716-629-3509 or firstname.lastname@example.org.

 To work with New Leash on Life dogs who need foster care specifically for socialization, call Barbara at the SPCA, 716-629-3537.
 Download a New Leash on Life foster care application here.